Behave normally, UK transport minister tells Britons queuing for fuel | Business

 Behave normally, UK transport minister tells Britons queuing for fuel

+A majority of 68% said that Brexit was partly to blame.
+Opposition Labour Party leader Keir Starmer, speaking at his party's annual conference in southern England, said ministers had failed to plan for labour shortages following the 2016 Brexit vote and called for a bigger temporary visa scheme.

-British transport minister Grant Shapps called on Britons to behave normally when buying petrol on Sunday, saying there was no shortage of fuel and the government was stepping in to ease a shortage of drivers bringing it to petrol stations.
+Transport Minister Grant Shapps on Sunday called on Britons to behave normally when buying petrol, saying there was no shortage of fuel and the government was stepping in to ease a shortage of drivers bringing it to petrol stations.
+In recent days long lines of vehicles have formed at petrol stations as motorists waited, some for hours, to fill up with fuel after oil firms reported a lack of drivers was causing transport problems from refineries to forecourts.

-"So the most important thing is actually that people carry on as they normally would and fill up their cars when they normally would, then you won't have queues and you won't have shortages at the pump either."
+"So the most important thing is actually that people carry on as they normally would and fill up their cars when they normally would, then you won't have queues and you won't have shortages at the pump either," Shapps said the shortage of drivers was down to COVID-19 disrupting the qualification process for drivers, preventing new labor from entering the market.

+Others pinned the blame on Brexit and poor working conditions forcing out foreign drivers.
+The government on Sunday announced a plan to issue temporary visas for 5,000 foreign truck drivers.

+But business leaders have warned the government's plan is a short-term fix and will not solve an acute labor shortage that risks major disruption beyond fuel deliveries, including for retailers in the run-up to Christmas.
+Shapps called the panic over fuel a 'manufactured situation' and blamed it on a haulers' association.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)